bayaniazadeh/LabTNSCPSSPackage/README.md

 You can customize these column names by modifying the `col_mapping` list in the pipeline.

-2. Run the pipeline from your R session:
+2. Run the pipeline from your R session line by line:

 ```r
 source("./LABTNSCPSS_Code/setup_package.R")      # Load/install packages